dmdm/hellong/README.md

 Run
 ---

-Go to HelloLDAP and start its server with:
+Go to HelloLDAP and start its server with*):

-    serve -vv
+    serve -h localhost -vv

 Then come back to HelloNg and start the development server: